jsalvadori/jsalvadori.github.io/_pages/publications.md

 ---

-> Four manuscripts in preparation (accepted or under review).
+> Three manuscripts in preparation (accepted or under review).

 Journal articles